-Advertising costs: Advertising expenses were \$4.2 million, \$4.1 million, and \$3.8 million for fiscal 2020, 2019, and 2018 respectively.
+Advertising costs: Advertising expenses were \$4.7 million, \$4.2 million, and \$4.1 million for fiscal 2021, 2020, and 2019 respectively.
 The Company expenses advertising expenses as incurred.

 Income taxes: The Company uses the asset and liability method of accounting for income taxes.
 Deferred tax assets and liabilities are recognized to record the income tax effect of temporary differences between the tax basis and financial reporting basis of assets and liabilities.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Tax positions taken or expected to be taken in a tax return are recognized in the financial statements when it is more likely than not that the position would be sustained upon examination by tax authorities.
 A recognized tax position is then measured at the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
 The Company recognizes interest and penalties related to unrecognized tax benefits in income tax expense.

-See Note 11 for additional information regarding income taxes.
+Refer to Note 11 for additional information regarding income taxes.

-Comprehensive income: Comprehensive income includes charges and credits to shareholders' equity that arenot the result of transactions with shareholders.
+Comprehensive income: Comprehensive income includes charges and credits to shareholders' equity that are not the result of transactions with shareholders.
 Our total comprehensive income consists of net income, unrealized gains and losses on cash flow hedges, and foreign currency translation adjustments.
 The items of comprehensive income, with the exception of net income, are included in accumulated other comprehensive loss in the consolidated balance sheets and statements of shareholders' equity.

-Cash and cash equivalents: Cash and cash equivalents include cash on hand and highly-liquid investments with original maturities ofthree months or less.
+Cash and cash equivalents: Cash and cash equivalents include cash on hand and highly-liquid investments with original maturities of three months or less.

 Available-for-sale investments: Available-for-sale investments consist of debt instruments with original maturities of generally three months to six months and equity securities.
 Available-for-sale investments are recorded based on trade-date.
 The Company considers all of its marketable securities available-for-sale and reports them at fair value.
-Unrealized gains and losses on available-for-sale securities are included within other income (expense) beginning in fiscal 2019 as the Company adopted ASU 2018-02 on July 1, 2018, as further described in the Recently Adopted Accounting Pronouncements section of Note 1.
-Unrealized gains or losses on available-for-sale securities were recorded within comprehensive income in fiscal year 2018.
+Unrealized gains and losses on available-for-sale securities are included within other income (expense) in accordance with ASU 2018-02, which the Company adopted on July 1, 2018.

-Trade accounts receivable: Trade accounts receivable are initially recorded at the invoiced amount upon the sale of goods or services to customers, and they donot bear interest.
+Trade accounts receivable and allowances: Trade accounts receivable are initially recorded at the invoiced amount upon the sale of goods or services to customers, and they do not bear interest.
 They are stated net of allowances for doubtful accounts, which represent estimated losses resulting from the inability of customers to make the required payments.
+The Company adopted ASU 2016-13 on July 1, 2020, which reflects the expected credit losses on financial instruments within its scope, including trade receivables.
 When determining the allowances for doubtful accounts, we take several factors into consideration, including the overall composition of accounts receivable aging, our prior history of accounts receivable write-offs, the type of customer and our day-to-day knowledge of specific customers.
 Changes in the allowances for doubtful accounts are included in selling, general and administrative (SG&A) expense in our consolidated statements of earnings and comprehensive income.
 The point at which uncollected accounts are written off varies by type of customer.
+The Company does not have material long-term customer receivables.
+Refer to the Recently Adopted Accounting Pronouncements section of Note 1 for further details.